sap-tutorials/Tutorials/tutorials/abap-environment-embedded-analytics/abap-environment-embedded-analytics.md

       ![activate](step8-4.png)

-    >The analytical query will be displayed with the external service name in SAC as the data source.
+    >The analytical query will be displayed with the external service name in SAP Analytics Cloud as the data source.

 [DONE]
 [ACCORDION-END]